AmirmohammadRostami/NQueenEvolutionaryAlgorithmsTools/Readme.md

 ```python
 def stochastic_universal_selection(items, probs, n):
 ```
-**items (np.array or list)**:  Items that want to choose from them<br/>
+**items (np.array or list)**:  Items that want we to choose from<br/>
 **probs (np.array or list)**:  Probabilities of each item<br/>
 **n (Integer)**: number of selected item(s)<br/>
 **return (np.array)**: array of selected Items<br/>

+**order:** O(len(probs) + n) where n is quantity of the numbers we want to choose.
 In this function the well-known SUS algorithm has been implemented.
 In this selection approach, at first, the probs and the items are shuffled with the same manner.
 Then n (number of the desired selections) numbers will be generated which are linearly selected from [0, 1-(1/n)] and are summed with a bias value which is selected randomly from U(0, (1/n))(uniform distribution).
-This results in a list of float values which could vary in [0, 1]from the cumulative probability is calculated from the probs parameter, afterwards the cumulative probabilities will be compared with the final generated values.
+This results in a list of float values which could vary in [0, 1].
+The cumulative probability is calculated from the probs parameter, afterwards the cumulative probabilities will be compared with the final generated values.
 To conduct this operation, a for loop is applied on the generated values where on each iteration one value is chosen from the list and the cumulative probabilities are compared with the selected value.
-This has been implemented by comparing the probabilities consequently till we reach a probability compared to the selected value (Because both of the generated values and the cumulative probabilities are incremental, there is no need to reset the comparison on each iteration of the outer loop). <br/>
+This has been implemented by comparing the probabilities consequently till we reach a higher float compared to the selected value (Because both of the generated values and the cumulative probabilities are incremental, there is no need to reset the comparison on each iteration of the outer loop). <br/>
 For a deeper understanding, read the below numerical example:
 Suppose n is 5, the generated list (which is named as index_of_choose in implementation) is generated as [0.3, 0.4, 0.5, 0.8, 0.9] and the probs parameter is a list of [0.1, 0.2, 0.05, 0.01, 0.05, 0.04, 0.2, 0.06, 0.1, 0.1] (remind that n is not supposedly equal with the size of the items list):
 cum_sum = [0.1, 0.3, 0.35, 0.45, 0.5, 0.54, 0.74, 0.8, 0.9, 1]